melvitax/ImageHelper/README.md

 Convenience extension for UIImage and UIImageView in Swift A collection of extensions for handling image creation from colors and gradients, cropping, scaling and fetching from the web with support for caching.

-Tested with IOS 8 Beta 5
+Tested with Xcode 6 Beta 6

 ![Sample Project Screenshot](Screenshot.png?raw=true "Sample Project Screenshot")